youroff/jsonapi_serializer/README.md

 # The default option is "_"
 # Bear in mind that only " " (space), "_" and "-" or any combination of these
-# are allowed as per json-api spec and attempt to set anything else
+# are allowed as per json-api spec, but in practice you can use other symbols if you
-# will cause an error.
+# make sure to escape them while using in urls.
 ```

 ### Attributes configuration